Charles C. and Lynn L. Zhang Legacy Collections Center

 With an office that is full of animal lovers, it is no surprise that Zhang Financial is a big supporter of local organizations that protect and care for animals in need.

 The Kalamazoo Humane Society has been working to promote the humane treatment of animals through protection, veterinary care, hardship assistance, and education.
 Zhang Financial has supported The Humane Society's Compassion, Prevention, Results campaign in an effort to help them build a new medical/educational Animal Care & Resource Center.
 Additionally, Zhang Financial has been the presenting sponsor for the Humane Society's annual Revese Raffle which funds Operation Fix-It, a program that gives access to high-quality, affordable spay and neuter services to all pet owners.

 The SPCA is an organization supported by volunteers dedicated to rescuing homeless dogs, cats, puppies and kittens from Southwest Michigan pounds and adopting them into responsible homes.
-For the past three years, Zhang Financial has been very proud to be the Presenting Sponsor for their Annual Doggie Dash 5K Run which raises funds for their no-kill shelter.
+For the past four years, Zhang Financial has been very proud to be the Presenting Sponsor for their Annual Doggie Dash 5K Run which raises funds for their no-kill shelter.